AF-VCD/pdf-xfa-tools/README.md

 ## xfa-extract.py

 A python script to extract XFA data from a pdf and save them as XML files.

+## deco-unlock.py

+This script takes in an AF Decoration (from MyPers) and converts it, making all fields editable and allowing the user to switch between font types and stuff

+## xfaTools.py

+This is a helper python script for easily working with XFA objects within pikepdf.